1f349/int-byte-utils/README.md

 the rest of the bits are in order within each byte, representing the most significant to the least significant bit, however, the bytes are in the reverse order where the least significant bits are in the first byte and the most significant in the last byte.
 This allows for a full uinteger to be stored without explicitly recording the length of the structure.
+However, when the most significant bit of a uint64 is in use, rather than extend for another byte, the most significant bit is used for storage allowing for a 9 byte max size as opposed to 10 bytes sacrificing support for 128 bit uints but saving space.

 ### EG:
 65537 = [129 128 4] = [~~1~~0000001 ~~1~~0000000 ~~0~~0000100] -> [1 0 4]